Area Bonus in Pokémon Sleep

 How area bonus grows

-The amount you earn depends on how much total area bonus you have across all of your islands:
+The amount you earn depends on how much total area bonus you have across all of your areas:

 ConditionWeekly gain